Eyuel-Nigussie/Eyuel-Nigussie/README.md

 - 👋 Hi, I’m @Eyuel-Nigussie
-- 👀 I’m interested in conquering scalable, 100% secured app and software development
+- 👀 I’m interested in conquering scalable, 100% secured app and software development.
+I am also interested in building systems that make life easy for everyone.
 - 🌱 I’m currently learning quasar & advanced laravel
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach eyuthedev@gmail.com